ajerni/mywine-cockpit/README.md

 # mywine-cockpit

-working on main branch again after adding SQL statement generation
+working on images branch for images stats